Abby3017/ml_notes/README.md

 # ML NOTES

 This project is a collection of notes and code snippets for machine learning.
+It includes theory, algorithms and references to those algorithms.
 Currently, for my learning.

 ## Folder Structure